 There are general eligibility requirements in the Act, which include:

-Projects can be run in any area of Australia with FullCAM modelling data, and plantings must be established on land that has been clear of forest cover for at least five years previously.
+Projects can be run in any area of Australia with FullCAM modelling data, and plantings must be established on land that has been clear of forest cover for at least 5 years previously.

 Part 2 of the method requires that specific information is included in a project application before the project can be considered eligible.
 You should ensure you refer to this part and provide all the required information.

-A project involves establishing and maintaining vegetation such as trees or shrubs on land that has been clear of forest for at least the last five years.
+A project involves establishing and maintaining vegetation such as trees or shrubs on land that has been clear of forest for at least the last 5 years.
 This can be either a:

 Trees can be planted as either seeds or tubestock, in rows or randomly, and in areas that are either linear belts or blocks.
-They must be planted at a density that will allow them to achieve forest cover, which means they must have the potential to reach a height of at least two metres and provide crown cover over at least 20 per cent of the land.
+They must be planted at a density that will allow them to achieve forest cover, which means they must have the potential to reach a height of at least 2 metres and provide crown cover over at least 20% of the land.